spec-framework/spec/README.md

 Spec
 ====

-Spec is a new framework for describing user interfaces in Pharo.
+Spec is a new framework for describing user interfaces in Pharo 4.

 ### Getting started